clecioanderson/smplcrud/README.md

 http://ec2-54-233-150-145.sa-east-1.compute.amazonaws.com

 8. In this first version we don't have error verification, delete or update commands implemented yet.
-We will get there!
+Be patient!
+We will get there!:wink:

 > Enjoy!!